IvanDerlich/tic-tac-toe-ruby/README.md

 Wich is a part of the Microverse program I'm attending by the time of writting this code.

-## Testing

-I did the testing of this project as a part of another project.

 ## Contributors

 [Ivan Derlich](https://github.com/IvanDerlich)